neilsextra/peapod/README.md

 - **PASSPORT** a P12 file that conatins the certificate (which containes the POD identifer, issuer, email, common name, validaty period and the Public Key).
 Also, the associated private key to decrypt the session key.The passpord is dowloaded as a P12 file and can later uploaded to open a POD.
 Each Passport has an associated Password cannot be changed but a new Passport can be generated with a different Password.
 It is also possible to create a new Passport and invalidate any existing Passports.
 - **SESSION KEY** this ais a *fernet* key which is encrypted by the RSA Key within the certificate.
 The session key is used to encrypt the files, database connections contained within the POD.
 - **FILE** a *csv*, *pdf*, *image* or text file.
 There may be any number of files contained within a POD.
 There are viewers for CSVand PDF files as for other file types there is a hexadecimal display available.
 - **COUCHDB** is the underlying database that supports PEAPOD.
 COUCHDB is a no-sql document store.
+This dabase was also chosen because of its replication capabilities.
 - **CERTIFICATE** contains the PEAPOD identifier and the *public key* used to encrypt the artificats contained within the POD.
 - **OTHER CERTIFICATE** these are certificates that idetify people who have read access to a POD.
 - **REGISTER** is a store of Passports within a browser.
 This utilises local storage within a browser and thefore may not be replicated in other browsers.